 After creating your shipping plan and using the digits of the products you wish to sell.
 Amazon offers FNSKU based on the number.
 Let’s assume you wish to sell 300 products.
 You will need to type in 300 FNSKU labels, which should be sent to the producers of your product, or simply apply them yourself by printing and placing them on the product.
 Piece of cake!

 This is one of the most important topics to familiarize yourself with while starting your selling career.
-You must figure out your barcodes from the start as it will make selling on Amazon a lot easier and faster for you and your team.
+You must figure out your barcodes from the start.
+After all, this will make selling on Amazon a lot easier and faster for you and your team, even when you start using Amazon ads.